hizzle-co/noptin/readme.txt

 12. State of the art newsletter subscription form editor

 == Changelog ==

+= 1.4.1 - 2020-12-22 =
+- Allow your customers to subscribe to your newsletter when checking out via GetPaid.
+- Add a GetPaid new invoice automation rule.
+- Add a GetPaid lifetime value automation rule.
+- Add a GetPaid item purchased automation rule.

 = 1.4.0 - 2020-12-22 =
 - Add a conditional newsletter subscription checkbox to Contact Form 7.